Remote Management (xm_admin)

 Content-Length: nnn

-element and the XML must be sent in the body of the POST request as raw data.
+You must send the XML data in the body of the POST request as raw data.

 The following is a SOAP request for ServerInfo.